 Grades Number of Students Accepted into Corbett School

-If more students apply for admission in any grade level than there is space, the district will hold a fair and equitable lottery for each grade level; lotteries will start with 12th grade students and progress down through the grade levels.
-Within each grade level, lottery priority will be given according to the following criteria and in this order:
+If more students apply for admission in any grade level/grade range than there is space, the district will hold a fair and equitable lottery for each grade level; lotteries will start with 10-12th grade students and progress down through the grade levels.
+Within each grade level/grade range, lottery priority will be given according to the following criteria and in this order:

 - Resident district students always have priority in any lottery process.

 - Students on inter-district transfers (transfer students) attending a district school.
 (This includes students granted transfer status through C.B.A.s)